amethix/amethix.github.io/privacy.md

 Protecting your personal information is important to us and we neither rent nor sell your personal information to anyone.
 We may disclose or transfer personal information that we collect or you provide as described in this Privacy and Security Statement, including:

-To a buyer or other successor in the event of a merger, acquisition, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of Palantir’s assets, in which personal information held by Amethix about our websites’ users is among the assets transferred.
+To a buyer or other successor in the event of a merger, acquisition, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of Amethix’s assets, in which personal information held by Amethix about our websites’ users is among the assets transferred.
 To our subsidiaries, affiliates, agents, contractors, service providers and other third parties we use to support our business or collaborate with and who are bound by contractual obligations to keep personal information confidential and use it only for the purposes of providing services for or with us.
 To comply with any court order, law or legal process, including to respond to any government or regulatory request.
 To enforce or apply our Terms of Use and other agreements that govern the sale or use of our products and services.
-To protect the rights, property or security of Palantir, our employees, our users or others.
+To protect the rights, property or security of Amethix, our employees, our users or others.
 Except as set forth in this statement, we will not share your personal information with third parties without your consent.

 ### ONWARD TRANSFER OF YOUR INFORMATION